Jean-Louis Le Loutre: Siege of Annapolis Royal

 During King George's War, the neutrality of Le Loutre and the Acadians was tested.
 By the end of the war, most British officials who had been sympathetic toward the Acadians concluded that they and Le Loutre were supportive of the French position.
 Le Loutre may have been involved in two raids on the British at Annapolis Royal.
 The first Siege of Fort Anne was made in July 1744 but ended after four days due to the failure of French naval support to arrive.

 A second attempt in September was orchestrated by François Dupont Duvivier.
-Without with siege guns and cannon, Duvivier could make little headway.
+Without siege guns and cannon, Duvivier could make little headway.
 In the late-spring/early summer Nova Scotia Lieutenant-Governor Paul Mascarene wrote to Massachusetts governor William Shirley requesting military aid.
 Gorham's Rangers arrived in late September to reinforce the garrison.
 Wampanoag, Nauset, and Pequawket members were offered bounties for Mi'kmaq scalps and prisoners as part of their pay.
 The Mi'kmaq's withdrew and Duvivier was forced to retreat back to Grand Pré in early October.
 After the two attacks on Annapolis Royal, Massachusetts Governor William Shirley put a bounty on the Passamaquoddy, Mi’kmaq and Maliseet.

 The following year, Louisburg fell for the first time to a force of New Englanders.
 After the capture of Louisberg, the British attempted to lure La Loutre to come there for his own safety, but he chose to go to Québec to confer with the authorities.
 They made Le Loutre their liaison with the Mi'kmaq, who were already at war with the British along the frontier.
 Thus the French government could work with the Mi'kmaq militia in Acadia.